Australia's #1 Natural Health Site

 Physiologically, meditation may benefit an addict by:

-• Reducing the heart rate blood pressure, stress and physical anxiety experienced with withdrawal symptoms.
+• Reducing the heart rate, blood pressure, stress and physical anxiety experienced with withdrawal symptoms.

-• Increasing airflow to the lungs, alleviating breathing difficulties often experienced by those experiencing addiction-related depression, stress or anxiety
+• Increasing airflow to the lungs, alleviating breathing difficulties often experienced by those experiencing addiction-related depression, stress or anxiety.

 Tip

 Recent scientific studies have shown that certain forms of addiction are best fought with regular meditation practices for extended periods of time.
 For best results, it is recommended to meditate daily for 10-20 minutes.
 When it comes to reaping the rewards of meditation, consistency is key.
-Look for a quiet place and a time in which you do not have to hurry when practicing meditation, allowing you to take your time and for meditation to calm your mind and body.
+Look for a quiet place and a time in which you do not have to hurry when practising meditation, allowing you to take your time and for meditation to calm your mind and body.

 Find out about other effective natural treatments for addiction.